Integrated Energy System Optimization

 Installing iesopt

-This assumes that you have a working environment, that has Poetry installed.
-It should however work similarly using conda install or pip install instead.
+This assumes that you have a working environment, managed by uv.
+It should however work similarly using conda, pip, or poetry instead.

 You can install iesopt by executing